 2016

-... and counting is an ongoing and interactive installation that presents the facts around each police involved death in America during 2016.
-By presenting only the facts this project gives the viewer an objective and all encompassing opportunity to face our nation's heartbreaking and ubiquitous problem of death at the hands of police, which will aid in developing solutions.
-As the days tick forward the installation grows as participants add new names and details of each death to the piece.
+... and counting is a chrono-reactive installation that presents facts around each police-involved death in America during 2016.
+By offering only the facts, this work gives the viewer an objective and all-encompassing opportunity to face our nation's heartbreaking and ubiquitous problem of death at the hands of police. …and counting tells the stories of all 1,093 lives lost in police-related conflicts that year.

 porcelain, ribbon, metal, plastic, gun lock box